 Simply put, Gravit is a professional-grade app for drawing and illustration and if you are looking for such an app in the Chrome ecosystem then this is the perfect pick for you.
 It might be better than installing Inkscape through Linux on Chromebook.
 So, do give it a try and see if Gravit fits your needs.

 - Excellent vector drawing app

 - Supports Raster graphics illustration

 Check Out Gravit (Free)

-BONUS: Chrome Canvas
+14. Chrome Canvas

-Chrome Canvas comes pre-installed on many touchscreen Chromebooks, but if you don’t have it, you can easily open its website and install Canvas as a PWA.
+Chrome Canvas comes pre-installed on many touchscreen Chromebooks, but if you don’t have it, you can easily open the website and install Canvas as a PWA.
 Also, it works offline so there is that.
 To conclude, if you want to get the hang of digital painting on Chromebooks, open Chrome Canvas and start painting.

 Check Out Chrome Canvas (Free)

-Pick the Best Drawing Apps for Chromebook
+Find the Free Drawing App for Your Chromebook

 So those are our picks for the best drawing apps for Chromebook.
 As it’s clear, there are plenty of Android apps that are not only functional but also offer a whole suite of tools that are available on desktop programs.
 So essentially, you are not missing out on anything.
 I would say Chromebooks have almost become on par with iPad for drawing and illustrations due to the availability of so many quality apps.
 Anyway, that is all from us.
 But which one did you pick?
 Tell us your favorite drawing app in the comment section below.